 If your workplace isn't very playful, Rise recommends starting slowly by interjecting small bits of affirming humor (never sarcasm!) into your interactions.
 She says everyone can be playful, but it can be uncomfortable for some people because somewhere along the line they were penalized for it and learned to suppress that side of themselves.
 As with all behavior changes, start small and reward baby steps.

 Rise's book, The Human Half of Dog Training, also offers lots of strategies for making tough conversations less stressful (not necessarily playful, but definitely easier).
 Check it out.
 You may also be interested in Rise's Facebook group, Animals and Play.

 What are your best tips for finding more play in your life?
-How do you think play can be an asset in an animal hospital or other animal-care workplace?
+How do you think play can be an asset in an animal hospital or other pet business?

 Share what you do and how it helps you in the comments below.